 I did something similar to the Brownie Macarons, by filling them with baked brownie, and chocolate frosting.

 And also with my Red Velvet Macarons, which are filled with red velvet cake and cream cheese frosting.

 The texture of the soft and fluffy cake, with the frosting, and the macaron, it works so wonderfully!

-To bake the carrot cake, it’s best to use a 9×13″ pan.
+To bake the carrot cake, it’s best to use a 9×13″ pan or a jelly roll pan.
 Be aware that the batter will be very thin in the pan.
 And that’s ok, because you don’t want the cake to be too thick when filling the macarons.

 I like to place a circle on the bottom shell, and then pipe the frosting around it, which will help secure it.
 Take a look.

 I mean how amazing is this, carrot cake and macaron all in one!

 The top decoration for the macarons is completely optional, but it’s not too hard to make, and you can make a long time in advance, as the royal icing decorations will keep for a while.

 Royal Icing Carrot Template and Carrot Macaron Templates